 Invoke Rename refactoring

 In the editor, select an element you want to rename.
-If you need to rename a file or a directory, select one in the Project tool window.
+If you need to rename a file, select one in the Project tool window.

 Press Shift+F6 or from the main menu, select.

 You can perform the rename refactoring in-place or press Shift+F6 again to open the Rename dialog if you need to specify additional options.
 For example, specify where to search for element occurrences, or what else to rename.
 You can also specify a scope for the refactoring.